RUCAIBox/Erya/README.md

 The implementation is based on the text generation library [TextBox 2.0](https://github.com/RUCAIBox/TextBox).

-## Introduction
-- We collect, clean, and classify ancient Chinese materials from various sources, forming the most extensive ancient Chinese resource Erya to date.
-- We devise Erya training method oriented towards ancient Chinese, composing two jointly-working tasks: disyllabic aligned substitution (DAS) and dual masked language model (DMLM).
-- We build a benchmark to judge ancient Chinese translation quality in different scenarios and evaluate the ancient Chinese translation capacities of various existing models.

 ## Installation
 You should clone the TextBox repository and follow its instructions.
 ```